divanov11/Mumble/STYLE_GUIDE.md

 <h2 align="center">🎭 Mumble CSS Style Guide</h2>

+#### 📦 Modularity :

+    Modular CSS is:

+    - A guideline-based approach for breaking down pages into generic reusable CSS code.
+    - Based on classes and consistent naming conventions.
+    - Easy to read and maintain.

+That's why in Mumble, we use **BEM** : *one of the CSS Modules* !

+    Discover BEM in the section below 👇
+#

 #### 🎹 Pattern and Naming :
 The Mumble frontend uses the Block, Element, Modifier methodology (commonly referred to as BEM) which is a popular naming convention for classes in HTML and CSS.
 It helps developers better understand the relationship between the HTML and CSS in a given project.
 An example of Bem is shown below: